 6. Altering what happened in the past so that enjoyable experiences with the parent having contact are erased.
 A child could also mention events that it is clear they could not personally remember, e.g if they were too young or were not present.

 7. The child claims to be scared but comes across as aggressive, hostile and confrontational.

-Proving that the parent with care is psychologically manipulating a child can be difficult, and a child may show some of the above behaviours for other reasons, however where it is a possibility it needs to be raised at the earliest opportunity as allegations raised later in the proceedings can be viewed with some suspicion.
-In addition, the longer that the alienation continues, the more damage could be caused, and relationships could be lost for a long time, even forever.
+Proving that a parent is psychologically manipulating a child can be difficult, and a child may show some of the above behaviours for other reasons.
+However, where it is a possibility, it needs to be raised to your solicitor at the earliest opportunity as allegations raised later in the proceedings can be viewed with some suspicion.
+In addition, the longer that the alienation continues, the more damage could be caused, and relationships could be lost for a long time, or even forever.